JSpeedie/G2ME-legacy/README.md

 no RD adjustments for missing events (default 1 or 2 weeks?)
 * Make sure glicko2.c meets code conventions (line length, doc string, no TODOs)
+* Move barebones glicko2 C implementation to separate repo for those who just want that part of the project.
 * Remove TODOs in G2ME.c, make sure invalid input/error checking is sound